AMDESE/AMDSEV/README.md

 ## Enabling SEV-ES

 All three of the repositories listed above must be used to run an SEV-ES guest.
-Currently, since the patches in these repositories are still proof-of-concept, the hypervisor and the guest kernels must use different configurations (this is temporary).
+The kernel must be run in both the hypervisor and the guest.

 <a name="sev-es-prep-hv"></a>
 ### Prepare Hypervisor/Host OS

 Build and install newer components
-* This will build qemu, ovmf and both the hypervisor and guest kernels.
+* This will build qemu, ovmf and the kernel with SEV-ES support.
 * Qemu and OVMF files will be installed in /usr/local/.
-* Kernel rpm or deb packages will be created that must be installed.
-  * The hypervisor kernel version will have -sev-es-hv appended
-  * The guest kernel version will have -sev-es-guest appended
+* Use the apppropriate tool (rpm, dpkg, etc.) to install the hypervisor kernel package.

 NOTE: The script WILL NOT install the packages needed to build everything sucessfully.
 It is up to you to install the required packages to build the